Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 2

 Nuggets Performance Insights

-- With 115.8 points per game on offense, Denver is 12th in the NBA.
-At the other end, it gives up 112.5 points per contest, which ranks eighth in the league.

-- The Nuggets have been tallying plenty of assists in 2022-23, ranking second-best in the NBA with 28.9 dimes per contest.
+- The Nuggets have been tallying plenty of assists in 2022-23, ranking second-best in the NBA with 28.9 assists per contest.

 Lakers Performance Insights